pbs-assess/dogfish-inside/README.md

-differ between models, data files for catch (catch.rds), indexes (index.rds), and lengths (length.rds) are stored (in data/ss3/) with `gear` and `type` columns, to allow the analyst to define fleets specific to each model fit (typically in ss3/xxx/00-input-\*.R) using the R package ssio (under development).
+differ between models, data files for catch (catch.rds), indexes (index.rds), and lengths (length.rds) are stored (in data/ss3/) with `gear` and `type` columns, to allow the analyst to define fleets specific to each model fit (typically in ss3/xxx/00-fleets.R) in combination with the R package ssio (under development).

-## Luke Todo
+## Next steps

-- [ ] Update R package ssio to assemble input data from stored data
+- [ ] Iterate fits in ss3/T00/ to explore base model options
-- [ ] Update ss3/T00/ to fit test case model
+- [ ] Develop base model in ss3/A00 using ss3/T00/ workflow
-- [ ] Remove dependence on R/ subfolder
+- [ ] Develop additional (sensitivity) model fits